Donders-Institute/bidscoin/docs/installation.rst

 Dcm2niix installation
 """""""""""""""""""""

-BIDScoin relies on `dcm2niix <https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage>`__
+BIDScoin relies on dcm2niix to convert the source imaging data to nifti.
-to convert the source imaging data to nifti.
-Please download and install ``dcm2niix`` yourself according to the instructions.
-When done, make sure that the path to the ``dcm2niix`` binary / executable is set correctly in the BIDScoin ``Options`` (see below)
+Please download and install `dcm2niix <https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage>`__
+yourself according to the instructions.
+When done, make sure that the path to the dcm2niix binary / executable is set correctly in the BIDScoin `options <./options.html#dcm2niix>`__ (see also below)

 Python 3 installation
 """""""""""""""""""""

 BIDScoin is a python package and therefore a python interpreter needs to be present on the system.
-On linux this is usually already the case, but Windows users may need to install python themselves.
+On Linux this is usually already the case, but MS Windows users may need to install python themselves.
 See e.g.
 `this python 3 distribution <https://docs.anaconda.com/anaconda/install/windows/>`__
 for instructions.